This content has been reviewed and updated on June 6, 2023.

 - Use baby-safe oils exclusively.
 Many essential oils are considered safe for diffusing in environments with young children, but research ingredients and read labels closely to ensure all contents are baby-friendly.

 - Store essential oils in a secure location, out of reach of young children.
 Keep them in a cool, dry place out of direct sunlight.

 - Diffuse essential oils in the presence of infants under 3 months of age.
 The American Association of Naturopathic Physicians do not advise use of essential oils with children under the age of 3 months.

-Don’t allow your infant or child to ingest essential oils.
+- Allow your infant or child to ingest essential oils.
 Essential oils are toxic to infants and small children when ingested.

-Don’t use essential oils near a heat source.
+- Use essential oils near a heat source.
 Essential oils are highly flammable.
 Using essential oils near a heat source can cause a fire and, subsequently, burn you or your child.

 Lavender essential oil is a commonly used essential oil in personal care products catered to infants and small children.
 Known for its soothing and calming effects, lavender essential oil promotes relaxation and encourages sleep.

-Unsafe Essential Oils for Babies
+Are Any Essential Oils Unsafe for Babies?

 - Idaho Tansy

 This list is not exhaustive, so consult the product packaging and your pediatrician if you have questions about an oil’s safety when used in a diffuser.